 If Injured by Fireworks, Can You Sue?

 A Fourth of July celebration without fireworks is practically unpatriotic.
-However, many Americans are so eager to express their love of country, they completely ignore basic safety precautions when handling fireworks.
+But as eager as Americans are to express their love of country (and explosives), they often completely ignore basic safety precautions when handling fireworks.

 Negligence and Fireworks

 Most of the time, fireworks injuries are caused by negligence.
 Fireworks accidents usually happen because someone didn't follow instructions when setting up the fireworks.

 If you're a bystander and you suffer a personal injury from someone else's private fireworks or a public fireworks display, you may be able to sue for negligence.
-Not every fireworks accident is caused by negligence, however. and to win a negligence claim, you'll have to show that:
+Not every fireworks accident is caused by negligence, however. and to win a negligence claim, you'll have to show all of the following elements:

-- The defendant (the person responsible for putting on the fireworks) had a duty to act reasonably
+- The defendant (the person responsible for putting on the fireworks) had a duty to act reasonably;

 What if you didn't do anything wrong and the fireworks still went crazy and injured you?
 You may have suffered personal injury because of a product defect from how the fireworks were manufactured.
-If this is the case, you'll be able to sue the store that sold you the fireworks, the manufacturer, and anyone else in the supply chain on the grounds of product liability.
+If this is the case, you'll be able to sue the store that sold you the fireworks, the firework manufacturer, and anyone else in the supply chain on the grounds of product liability.
 If you believe that you've been hurt by defective fireworks it's usually a good idea to speak to a personal injury lawyer to see if you have a case.

 Product liability claims are usually based on negligence, strict liability, or breach of warranty.
 To hold the manufacturer liable for negligence, you would have to be able to show that the manufacturer was somehow reckless or careless when it designed or made the fireworks, or in the warning that it printed on the package.
 You would also have to show that this recklessness or carelessness created a dangerous defect.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help